-Total revenues were \$135,669 more than budgeted.
-The difference in budgeted compared to actual operating grants and contracts in the amount of \$344,211 was primarily due to the unanticipated grant funding received for the improvement of postsecondary education.
-The difference in budgeted compared to actual investment earnings was primarily due to a budgeting oversight by the District, which led to a variance of \$198,982 less than budgeted.
+Total revenues were \$2,225,967 less than budgeted.
+The difference in budgeted compared to actual charges for services in the amount of \$1,913,422 was primarily due to an anticipated increase in tuition that was not realized.
+The difference in budgeted compared to actual investment earnings was primarily due to a budgeting oversight by the District, which led to a variance of \$199,167 less than budgeted.